gfires/expense-report-automation/README.md

 ### Expected Expenses Format

-Paste expenses one per line, directly copied and pasted from Kristen's email:
+Paste expenses one per line, directly copied and pasted from Kristen's email - for example:
 ```
 11/1/25 - Trader Joe's - $25.25
 11/3/25 - Target - $9.99